 This recipe has been modified from the one I found on Modernist Cuisine.
 Being honest, I had a packet of Sodium Citrate in my pantry (thanks to my foodie mom), but I had no idea how to use it, so Modernist Cuisine was the first place I looked for info.
 I have adapted the original weight-based measurements to a volume-based measurement system for the convenience of the home cook who may not have a fancy-dancy scale.
 If you are interested in testing the waters with more Modernist cooking, I highly suggest checking out that website.
 Lots of good information and cool recipes.

-And now go… get yourself some sodium citrate (you will not be disappointed) and then make the world’s best cheesiest, most greatest mac and cheese ever!
+And now go… get yourself some sodium citrate (you will not be disappointed) and then try out my recipe for the world’s cheesiest most delicious mac and cheese ever!

 - 2 cups dry macaroni or small dry pasta noodles